vippsas/vipps-ecom-api/vipps-ecom-api.md

 client_secret: <client_secret>
 Ocp-Apim-Subscription-Key: <Ocp-Apim-Subscription-Key>
 ```
-All headers are per merchantSerialNumber and can be found in Vipps Developer Portal.
+All headers are per merchantSerialNumber and can be found on [portal.vipps.no](https://portal.vipps.no).

 | Header Name | Header Value | Description |
 | ----------- | ------------ | ----------- |